 - Business income: company owners must pay corporate tax on their business profits.
-Corporate tax is set at 29%, plus a surcharge tax of 2% (totalling 29.58%).
-Corporate tax rates will drop to 25% in 2021.
+Corporate tax was reduced from 29% to 25% at the start of 2021.

 How to file your tax return in Belgium

 The Belgian tax year runs from 1 January to 31 December, and tax returns must be filed the following summer.
+This means that in the summer of 2021, you’ll need to file your tax return for 2020.
 All workers in Belgium must file an annual tax return, even if they have a salaried job with one employer.